neverstopbuilding/blog/src/_posts/2012-09-20-using-gqueues-to-get-things-done-and-manage-your-life.md

 - Integrates seamlessly with [google calendar](http://www.gqueues.com/help/calendarIntegration)
 - Has a nice [chrome extension](http://www.gqueues.com/help/chromeExtension) to clip websites

-I like it so much, that I built a simple dashboard widget for OSX which is detailed in [this post.](http://tmblr.co/Zwk6lwPT5YUc)

 ##A Simple GTD Setup
 The purpose of this post is to share how I have set it up, which I hope will help you explore what works best for your personal workflow.
 I tend to bounce around between to-do list apps trying new things.
 But the following configuration has lasted me quite a while.